 There is a wide variety of counter service restaurants available in the New Orleans Square area.
 These restaurants get extremely busy and with the crowds it can be very difficult to get back to your party with food, so you might want to consider eating well before the show -- or before you stake out your spot for the show.

-It's estimated that 9,000 people can watch the show standing along the banks of the Rivers of America.
 The Florida version of the show opened at Disney-MGM Studios in October 1998 where it is presented in the specially designed Hollywood Hills Amphitheater which seats 6500 people.

 Fantasmic! features a cast of 50 performers, most of whom have multiple roles.
 In addition there are 50 crew members.